 - fatty, frothy, foul-smelling, or otherwise irregular stools

-If you have any of the symptoms of ABL, it is important to talk to your doctor.
+If you or your child have any of the symptoms of ABL, it’s important to talk to your doctor.
 ABL is treatable, but treatment delays can have lasting effects.

 Your doctor can use several different types of tests to diagnose ABL.